zygos/wd-material/material/3-frameworks/1-spa/4-hands-on-solution.md

 npm run dev
 ```

 Alright, it works; let's set up our ESLint, Prettier, and Stylelint configurations.
+Do not forget that **Stylelint is optional**, so you can skip it if you find configuration steps too complex.
+Nevertheless, we will include it in our setup for demonstration purposes.

 ## 2. Setup ESLint, Prettier and Stylelint